jjwyse/gringotts/README.md

 }'
 ```

+Now, if you want to swap out which email service is being used under the hood, simply stop the app, change the `email.service` property in your `application.properties` file, and start it back up.

 The unit tests run as part of the build, but if at any point you want to run just the unit tests, you can do so like this:

 ```